Duress (film)

-Duress is an American film in the psychological thriller genre.
+Duress is an American psychological thriller film.
 The film was initially screened at various film festivals in the United States, Poland and Russia and received favorable reviews.
 Mark Savlov of the Austin Chronicle wrote about Duress after seeing it at Fantastic Fest in Austin: "With a mind-blowing denouement that makes the last five minutes of The Sixth Sense feel like the last five minutes of Stranger Than Paradise and a pair of harrowing, human (and inhumanly calibrated) performances from Martin Donovan and Rouvas, Duress comes across like a slap to the psyche, a splash of ice-water across the soul."
 The film was released theatrically in Greece by Greek distributor Hollywood Entertainment.

 The movie was written by Jim Kehoe and directed by Jordan Barker and was filmed in Los Angeles, California.
 The film was the first American production by popular Greek singer-songwriter and actor Sakis Rouvas, who had the primary antagonist role in the film.